Aidar5/nattoeng/docs/source/book/05_basic_scripts/index.rst

     spanning-tree portfast
     spanning-tree bpduguard enable

-Extension .py is not necessarily for a file.
+It is not necessary to specify extension .py for a file.

 But if you are using Windows it is better to do so because Windows uses a file extension to determine how to process a file.

-All the scripts that will be created in that course have extension.
+All the scripts that will be created in this course have an extension.
 You can say that it is a «good manners» - to create Python scripts with .py extension.

 .. toctree::
    :maxdepth: 1